benbahrenburg/benCoding.BasicGeo/IOS/README.md

 <h2>Setup</h2>

-* Download the latest release from the releases folder ( or you can build it yourself )
+* Download the latest release from the [dist folder](https://github.com/benbahrenburg/benCoding.BasicGeo/tree/master/IOS/basicGeo/dist) or you can build it yourself
-* Install the bencoding.dictionary module.
+* Install the bencoding.basicGeo module.
 If you need help here is a "How To" [guide](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules).
 * You can now use the module via the commonJS require method, example shown below.

 <pre><code>